2020 BECHTEL PRIZE

 - Submissions must be typed, paginated, and double-spaced.

 - Submissions must be sent in Word or PDF format.

-- Authors of the Bechtel Prize winner and finalists must permit T&W to publish their submissions in Teachers & Writers Magazine.
+- The Bechtel Prize winner must permit T&W to publish their submission in Teachers & Writers Magazine.
 T&W reserves the right to edit submissions for publication.

 - Submissions that do not conform to the above guidelines will not be reviewed for the Bechtel Prize.

 Questions regarding these guidelines may be sent to firstname.lastname@example.org.